zachyam/NUS-module-recommendation-program-CG1001-report-/README.md

 There are 3 files that can be accessed in this repository:

-1) NUS_Module_Recommendation.c is the source code in C
+1) NUS_Module_Recommendation.c is the source code in C.

-2) NUS_Module_Recommendation.exe is the executable file for Windows
+2) NUS_Module_Recommendation.exe is the executable file for Windows.
+To download, click on the link and click on 'View raw'.

-3) NUS_Module_Recommendation.out is the executable file for OSX
+3) NUS_Module_Recommendation.out is the executable file for OSX.
+To download, click on the link and cick on 'View raw'.

 Limitations